cdaringe/ampersand-collection-jquery-datatable/README.md

 ```
 # Edge Cases and Warnings

-1. Using the `init.dt` and `initComplete` options may have generated a false positive as the table is not actually complete initializing.
-Post-initialization and *empty table draw*, ACJD then adds row data, and re-draws.
+1. Using the `init.dt` event and `initComplete` options may yield unexpected behavior.
+Post-initialization an *empty table is drawn*.
+ACJD then immediately adds row data, and re-draws.
+Your defined `initComplete` is executed then.
+The `init.dt` (or similair) event is not rethrown.
+PRs are welcome in this regard.
 1. Dynamic columns is not yet supported by DataTables (sorry!).
 It will likely be in a 10.4/5/X or 11.X release?
 1. `change` updates are *slow* as they delete your row, re-add it, and re-draw.
 Know that if you are changing your models often or in bulk, you may want a mitigation strategy, or to add a debounce to this lib!
 The code is simple :).

 # Changelog

-* 1.1.3 - `initComplete` handling update.  initComplete must be called after the table is instantiated due to the way that the table data is populated in ACJD
+* 1.2.0 - `initComplete` handling update.  initComplete must be called after the table is instantiated due to the way that the table data is populated in ACJD.
+Additionally, `.$dt` now points to the actual DT instance, and `.$api` points to a `.$dt.api()`.
 * 1.1.2 - doc updates only
 * 1.1.1 - bugfix & feature.  removing a state would sometimes scrap the full table. improved the indexing by looking up models in table by DOM node via `.stateNodes`
 * 1.1.0 - added `.renderer` option.  some users have pre-defined utilities to pipe table options thru prior to initialization